Colin Stein

+Early life

+Stein was born in Linlithgow and attended Linlithgow Academy before working as an apprentice joiner.

 Career

-Stein, who was born in Linlithgow, began his career with Armadale Thistle.
-He went on to play professionally for Hibernian, Rangers and the Scottish national team during the 1960s and 1970s.
+Stein began his career with Armadale Thistle.
+He went on to play professionally for Hibernian, Rangers and the Scotland national team during the 1960s and 1970s.
 He also had a spell in England with Coventry City.
 He played an important part in Rangers winning the 1972 UEFA Cup Winners' Cup Final, scoring the opening goal in the final.
 Rangers beat Stade Rennais, Sporting CP, Torino, Bayern Munich and Dinamo Moscow to win the competition.

 On 2 January 1971, during an Old Firm match at Ibrox, Stein scored an equaliser in stoppage time to salvage a draw for Rangers after Celtic had taken the lead in the 89th minute.
 Minutes later after full-time, barriers on Stairway 13 at Ibrox gave way, causing a chain-reaction pileup of spectators that killed 66 and injured over 200 in what would be remembered as the second Ibrox disaster.
 Initial reports speculated that Rangers supporters who had left the ground turned back upon hearing the crowd roar at Stein's goal, leading to the disaster.
 The official inquiry into the tragedy conclusively proved that all the spectators were moving in the same direction at the time of the collapse, however.

 Stein registered a hat-trick for Scotland in 1969, when he scored four goals in a match against Cyprus.
 He held the distinction of being the last player to score a hat-trick for Scotland until 2015, when Steven Fletcher scored three times against Gibraltar.
 Stein won a total of 21 caps for Scotland, scoring nine goals.

 In the twilight of his career, after leaving Kilmarnock, Stein also played for Elgin City, who were then a Highland League side.

 Personal life

 His elder brother, Bobby Stein, was also a professional footballer.
+He married Linda Smith in 1969 and has a son and a daughter.